ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_opensearch_user.html.markdown

 ## Import

-OVHcloud Managed opensearch clusters users can be imported using the `service_name`, `cluster_id` and `id` of the user, separated by "/" E.g.,
+OVHcloud Managed OpenSearch clusters users can be imported using the `service_name`, `cluster_id` and `id` of the user, separated by "/" E.g.,

 ```bash
 $ terraform import ovh_cloud_project_database_opensearch_user.my_user service_name/cluster_id/id